 Some defensive structures are basically walled military compounds on a limited area, like fortresses.
 Others include entire towns.

 It is clear that some of these fortresses also had splendid palaces on the inside.
-The featured photo of this article is from the Alhambra, one of the most impressive of all palaces/citadels/fortresses.
+An example is the Alhambra, one of the most impressive of all palaces/citadels/fortresses.

 There are also several fortresses in Europe with almost intact walls.
 They date back to the Middle Ages and later periods.
 To mention some: London Tower, Kronborg, Sintra, Le Barroux, Tarascon, Corte, Hvar, San Marino, Valletta (pictured above), Wavel, Kremlin, Alhambra, Salzburg, Würsburg, Wernigerode, Gibraltar.